hft-studio/sugar-api/README.md

-(We are using this fork of the velodrome bots repo we added a Flask api to it)
+(We are using this fork of the Velodrome bots repo we added a Flask api to it)

 # 🤖 Velodrome and Aerodrome Discord Bots